 The end of one of the choruses for their song “The Outsiders” goes like this:

 Oh we are the outsiders

 Imagine you’re a teen who has stepped into your youth program for the first time.
 They’re feeling this chorus.
-They don’t anyone.
+They don’t know anyone.
 They don’t know you, your team, or your church.
 How would you feel?
-I know that we’d all agree that we want our youth ministries to embrace the students who are outsiders, however, do our ministry philosophies, strategies and programatic structures reflect that passion?
+I know that we’d all agree that we want our youth ministries to embrace the students who are outsiders.
+However, do our ministry philosophies, strategies and programatic structures reflect that passion?

 Here are four strategies that will help us evaluate whether our youth ministries are effectively structured to reach the teens who are outside our ministries, stepping in to our program for the first time.

 1. Be sensitive to each students spiritual development and process.

 Every students’ spiritual process is unique.
 The adolescent spiritual growth is not sequential progress.
 Rather the spiritual process for new unchurched kids is very intermittent and disruptive.
 Here are a few ways to support the uniqueness of each student’s spiritual process: